vilkoos/process_mining/process_analysis.md

 Futher more there are 6 traces (in 5 variants) that end in "appeal to Judge" and 2 cases end in "notify results appeal to offender".
 All 38 other cases where "notify results appeal to offender" does occur end in one of the three other valid ends. **note** only 8 traces out of 8534 end with  a"appeal to Judge" or "notify results appeal to offender", we could remove these without significant loss.

-## 4 - process discovery on filtered data
+## 4 - Process Discovery on filtered data

 First lets make the equivalent of figure 4a for our filtered data (i.e. use "mine for fuzzy model" plug-in).